 Is your business on Google’s radar?
-Let’s review Google My Business (GMB) and why it’s such an important part of optimising your business visibility online.
+Let’s review Google Business Profile (formerly Google My Business or GMB) and why it’s such an important part of optimising your business visibility online.

 When someone searches Google for a business or place, they see suggestions close to their location (or close to the location they included in the search), Google recommends a top 3 results (aka the 3-Pack) based on Relevance, Distance and Prominence.

 You can’t control all of these factors but there are lots of things you can do to help your business appear in Local Search & Maps.
-Skip down to the DIY Quick Audit for Google My Business list below, to see these tips or keep reading for the bigger picture:
+Skip down to the DIY Quick Audit for Google Business list below, to see these tips or keep reading for the bigger picture.

 It’s a free tool from Google that allows you to manage your online presence across Google, including Search and Maps.